-If this disease has taken hold it can cause symptoms such as red, inflamed, sensitive or bleeding gums.
+If this disease has taken hold it can cause symptoms such as red, inflamed, sensitive, or bleeding gums.
 Don’t fear, Dr. Olsen and his dental hygiene team can get you back on the right track with professional periodontal treatment.

 Scaling and root planning is recommended when a patient has periodontal disease.
 This treatment can be performed right at our office with one of our highly trained dental hygienists.
-The tarter, plaque and toxins are carefully removed with ultrasonic and fine hand instruments.
-It can be completed comfortably with topical or regular dental anesthetic.
+The tarter, plaque, and toxins are carefully removed with ultrasonic and fine hand instruments.
+It can be completed comfortably with a topical or regular dental anesthetic.
 The treatment also will include laser therapy.
-The laser is used to kill bacteria and assist in healing of the “pockets” around your teeth.
+The laser is used to kill bacteria and assist in the healing of “pockets” around your teeth.
 The laser is an exciting advancement in the field of dentistry.
 We are proud to be one of the few offices in the field providing our patients with this advanced technology.
 More frequent visits to follow up after periodontal therapy are usually recommended.
-The laser is incorporated in the periodontal maintenance appointments as well in our office to offer the patient the best continued healing opportunity.
+The laser is incorporated in the periodontal maintenance appointments as well in our office to offer the patient the best-continued healing opportunity.

 As part of our commitment to whole health and modern technology, our office uses a Velscope to perform oral cancer screening.
 These screenings are carried out on an annual basis to search for early signs of cancer such as lumps, lesions, or red and white patches in the mouth.